nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

 In Cloud Foundry, an **organisation** represents an organisational account and groups together users, resources, applications, and environments.
-Each organisation has a resource quota, and is billed separately.
+Each organisation has a resource quota and is billed separately.
-A startup company may have a single Cloud Foundry organisation, while a bigger enterprise would typically have multiple to monitor and control expenses and resource consumption.
-Within an enterprise, separate organisations are typically assigned to separate lines of buisiness (LOB) or divisions.
+For example, a startup company may have a single Cloud Foundry organisation, while a bigger enterprise would typically have multiple in order to monitor and control expenses and resource consumption.
+Within an enterprise, separate organisations may be assigned to individual lines of buisiness (LOB) or divisions.

 An organisation is further subdivided into **spaces**, which represent siloed application environments.
 For example, an organisation may have